Issa Ndoye

-Issa Ndoye (born 12 December 1985) is a Senegalese professional football goalkeeper who plays for Mulhouse.
+Issa Ndoye (born 12 December 1985) is a Senegalese former professional football goalkeeper.

 Club career

 Ndoye signed for Isfahan side Zob Ahan in 2005.
 After Iranian football league imposed foreign goalkeepers ban he moved to Ukraine.
 He was linked with Metalist Kharkiv first and had a short trial there, but then signed two-year contract with Volyn Lutsk.
 He joined Tractor Sazi in December 2014.

 International career

 Ndoye has previously played for Under-16, Under-17 and Under-21 Senegal National Teams.

 Ndoye was announced as a part of the 38-man squad of the Senegal national football team in preparation for the 2008 African Cup of Nations, however he was not selected for the tournament with Bouna Coundoul being favoured to Ndoye.